flux-framework/flux-docs/coral.rst

-  team and that is configured without ``--enabled-pmix-bootstrap`` (e.g., a spack-installed Flux), launching it on CORAL systems requires a shim layer to provide `PMI <https://www.mcs.anl.gov/papers/P1760.pdf>`_ on top of the PMIx interface provided by the CORAL system launcher jsrun.
-To load this module along with our side-installed Flux, run ``module load pmi-shim``.
+  team and that is configured without ``--enabled-pmix-bootstrap`` (e.g., a spack-installed Flux), launching it on CORAL systems requires a shim layer to provide `PMI <https://www.mcs.anl.gov/papers/P1760.pdf>`_ on top of the PMIx interface provided by the CORAL system launcher ``jsrun``.
+To load this module alongside your side-installed Flux, run ``module load pmi-shim``.

 We also suggest that you launch Flux using jsrun with the following arguments: